sbastkowski/NNLSexperiment/README.md

 # NNLSexperiment

-A set of tools to analyse and plot the output from a BMG FLUOStar OMEGA plate reader.
+A set of tools to reads in OTU table from biom file and calculate contribution of starter microbial communities to target communities.

 ## Contents